Skip to main content

 Results

-This project is 10 days into launch and has already seen the Official First Day Covers sold out across the country and requiring a rare reprint.
-The stamps are selling exceptionally well, currently rivalling last year's top seller.
-More data to come.
+This project is 10 days into launch and has already seen the Official First Day Covers sell out across the country, requiring a rare reprint.
+The stamps have been very well-received and are selling well.

 Credits